-Trial design construction was tested for proper handling of sampling rates in range of 5 MSPS to 15 MSPS it should work above this limit.
+The trial version construction was tested for proper handling of sampling rates in the range of 5 MSPS to 15 MSPS, but it should work above this limit.
 System works on i7 8 cores computer with Ubuntu 12.04 LTS operating system.
-Data recording of input signal is impossible above sampling rates around 7 MSPS due to bottleneck at HDD speed limits, it should be resolved by use of SSD disk drive.
-But it is not tested in our setup.
+Data recording of input signal is impossible above the sampling rates around 7 MSPS due to bottleneck at HDD speed limits, but it should be resolved by the use of SSD disk drive.
+However, such design has not been tested in our setup.